-The most common sign of this condition is having an ambiguous genitalia, which makes it hard to tell if someone is male or female as their genitals may show characteristics for both (this is causing quite a stir in the Olympic Games).
+The most common sign of this condition is having ambiguous genitalia, which makes it hard to tell if someone is male or female as their genitals may show characteristics for both (this has caused quite a stir in the Olympic Games).

 A condition characterized by an overproduction of the steroid hormone, Cortisol by our adrenal glands.
 Some people get Cushing’s syndrome due to prolonged exposure to certain medications such as Prednisone.

 If you are taking this medication or other corticosteroid treatments for a prolonged period of time, your GP may request certain tests to check your Cortisol levels and rule out Cushing’s.